yung00se/melanoma_model/docs/melanoma_model_tracker.md

 **Dense Layer**: Dense layers are known to interpret the image features in their entirety to finalize the decision between malignant or benign.

-**Activations (ReLU, Sigmoid)**: This layer enables deep learning of complex patterns using Sigmoid to output a 0 or 1 which is ideal for binary outputs such as benign or malignant.
+**Activations (ReLU, Sigmoid)**: ReLU activations are used everywhere in the model except the final output layer.
+The output layer uses a sigmoid function, which outputs a value between 0 and 1.

 **Regularization (Dropout, BatchNormalize)**: Dropout prevents overfitting through the random deactivation of neurons which fores the network to learn more robust/generalized features, and BatchNormalization maintains it stability and while speeding up training.